Our Current Project, the Habitat Veterans Build

 If you would like to participate in a manner other than construction, such as fundraising, public relations, or volunteer coordination, please call our office on (908) 835-1300 and you will be directed to the right person to get you started.

 Our build projects only succeed because of the generous spirit of the Warren County community, in terms of both their time and their money.
-If you would like to volunteer to work on these Port Colden homes, you can start the process by viewing our Volunteer to Build page.
+If you would like to volunteer to work on this home, you can start the process by viewing our Volunteer to Build page.
 If you would like to donate money for materials for these homes, please link to our Donate page.

-Along with all of us at Warren County Habitat for Humanity, the partner families moving into these homes thank you for your continued support.
+Along with all of us at Warren County Habitat for Humanity, the partner family moving into this home thanks you for your continued support.